-(Emil's Story) Emil (Burke) Brkovic now lives in Oak Lawn, Illinois; a suburb of Chicago.
-He started many years ago singing and playing his drums while growing up in Brookfield.
+(Emil's Story) Emil Burke recently moved from Oak Lawn, Illinois a suburb of Chicago to Frankfort, Illinois. (just a little further from Chicago) He started many years ago singing and playing his drums while growing up in Brookfield, Illinois.
 One of his first professional bands he played with “The Four Easy Pieces” played numerous weddings and events through the years as well as Jonathon Brandmeier's debut @ FM 98's (the Loop) first radio remote in Chicago aboard “The Star of Chicago”, a huge boat that tours Lake Michigan near Navy Pier.
-Emil also performed @ Joes BeBop on Navy Pier with the band “Bopology.”
-Emil was asked to sing at Jimmy Brandmeier's wedding with the band “ShortCuts.”
+Emil also performed @ Joe's BeBop on Navy Pier with the band “Bopology.”
+Emil was asked to sing at the wedding of Jimmy Brandmeier (Johnny's brother) with the band “ShortCuts.”
 This performance prompted Johnny B to tell Emil on the air the next day "You can really sing I want you to sing at my funeral.”
-Looking back, Emil says "I still have all those FM 98 Loop tapes from all those shows back then, "Getting Old!"
+Looking back, Emil says "I still have all those FM 98 Loop tapes & CD's from all those shows back then, "Getting Old!"

 (Dalis' Story) Former Chicago Trax recording artist